vislearn/multi-matching-optimization/doc/source/pages/quickstart.rst

     # Solve the model using parallel processing
     solution = pylibmgm.solver.solve_mgm_parallel(mgm_model, nr_threads=4)

+If you can, we recommend you to always prefer :func:`~pylibmgm.solver.solve_mgm_parallel()`, as its solutions are usually of higher quality.

 Depending on your runtime budget, you can choose between several different levels of optimization.
-See :doc:`api/_autosummary/solver/pylibmgm.solver.OptimizationLevel` for details.
+See :class:`~pylibmgm.solver.OptimizationLevel` for details.

-If you can, we recommend you to always prefer `solve_mgm_parallel()`, as its solutions are usually of higher quality.
+You may also want to modify the default :ref:`StoppingCriteria <pylibmgm.QAPSolver.StoppingCriteria>` and :ref:`RunSettings <pylibmgm.QAPSolver.RunSettings>` of the underlying :class:`~pylibmgm.QAPSolver`.

 Step 3: Retrieve a solution
 +++++++++++++++++++++++++++++++++++++

 After running a solver, you may inspect or post-process the solution as you wish, or alternatively, save it to a file on disk.

+You can use the :func:`~pylibmgm.MgmSolution.labeling()` function to inspect all pairwise assignment solutions or use :func:`~pylibmgm.MgmSolution.cliques()` to get a list of all cliques, which, for cycle-consistent solutions, is a more compact representation.

 .. code-block:: python